att-innovate/squanch/README.md

 ## Documentation

-Documentation for SQUANCH can be found at *LINK HERE*
+Documentation for this package is available at the [documentation website](https://att-innovate.github.io/squanch/) or as a pdf manual [here](/docs/SQUANCH.pdf).

 ## Installation